 For all your basic first aid needs, make sure you have a well-stocked kit in your vehicle.
 You can tend to medical issues like cuts and burns, or - when the wheels really do fall off - make use of an Amputated Parts Module.

-Did you know that any vehicle or combination with a GVM greater than 12 tonne must be equipped with at least 3 portable wanting triangles?
+Did you know that any vehicle or combination with a GVM greater than 12 tonne must be equipped with at least 3 portable warning triangles?
 Well now you do!
-Even if you only operate with a light vehicle, and will keep yourself and other motorists safe.
+Even if you only operate with a light vehicle, having warning tringles with you is important in the event of a breakdown and will keep yourself and other motorists safe.

 Australia is a hot and dry continent.
 If you’re working in the heat with all that PPE on, you’re going to work up a thirst.
 Humans need around two to three litres a day, but that amount increases when you’re physically exerting yourself.